Alexhuszagh/rust-lexical/README.md

 The currently supported versions are:
 - v1.0.x

-Due to security considerations, all other versions are not supported and security advisories exist for them..
+Due to security considerations, all other versions are not supported and security advisories exist for them.

 **Rustc Compatibility**

 - v1.0.x supports 1.63+, including stable, beta, and nightly.

-Please report any errors compiling a supported lexical-core version on a compatible Rustc version.
+Please report any errors compiling a supported `lexical` version on a compatible Rustc version.

 **Versioning**

-lexical uses [semantic versioning](https://semver.org/).
+`lexical` uses [semantic versioning](https://semver.org/).
 Removing support for Rustc versions newer than the latest stable Debian or Ubuntu version is considered an incompatible API change, requiring a major version change.

 ## Changelog